pgRouting/pgrouting/doc/src/proposed.rst

 As part of the :ref:`dijkstra`

-- :ref:`pgr_dijkstraCostMatrix` Use pgr_dijkstra to calculate a cost matrix.
+- :doc:`pgr_dijkstraCostMatrix` Use pgr_dijkstra to calculate a cost matrix.
-- :ref:`pgr_dijkstraVia` - Use pgr_dijkstra to make a route via vertices.
+- :doc:`pgr_dijkstraVia` - Use pgr_dijkstra to make a route via vertices.

 .. rubric:: Families